 Due to current regulations we can only show movies under the following conditions:

-- 3G regulation: Admission only for vaccinated, recovered or tested (48h) people.
+- 2G regulation: Admission only for vaccinated or recovered people.
 Please bring the appropriate proof / certificate.

 - Masks are compulsory in the entire main building.
-You are welcome to remove your masks once seated.
+Currently (06.12.21), you also have to wear your mask during the movie while seated.

 What is the Filmstudio, anyway, and what does it do?